Hai-Ba-Con-Ga/.github/profile/README.md

 - **Mobile Apps:** Mobile is the future, and we're at the forefront of mobile app development.
 From iOS to Android, we build apps that users love.

 - **Platforms:** Our platform development team creates robust, scalable, and secure solutions that cater to a variety of needs and industries.
+## Tech Stack

+Our main technology stack includes:

+- **.NET:** We harness the power of .NET to develop robust and scalable enterprise applications.

+- **Java Spring:** Our Java Spring developer with high-performance backend solutions for a variety of projects.

+- **React:** Front-end development is at the heart of many of our projects, and we rely on React to build modern and interactive user interfaces.

+- **Flutter:** For mobile app development, we utilize Flutter to deliver stunning, cross-platform applications.

+## Our Team

+Our talented and dedicated team members bring these technologies to life:

+Get to know us better by exploring our profiles on GitHub.
 ## Get in Touch

 Connect with us, collaborate, or explore our projects on [GitHub](https://github.com/TheChickies).
 We're always open to new ideas, contributions, and partnerships.